kserve/community/docs/general-technical-review-cncf-incubating.md

     - **Vision and Stategic alignment:**
       - The roadmap start with the project's vision and strategic goals for scalable inference with predictive and generative inference on k8s.
-      - These are often definde by leads and core maintainers or in alignment with the feedback from the community.
+      - These are often defined by leads and core maintainers or in alignment with the feedback from the community.
     - **Gathering Feedbacks:**
       - inputs are collected from various stakeholders including github issues, contributor proposals
       - Usage trends and telemetry